 For example, pork.
 The pig has long been thought to bring good luck.
 That makes it a great symbol for New Year's.
 So, almost any food that includes pork is included in the party celebration and that includes the famous marzipan pig!

 Foods such as pork sausages, Kassler, schnitzel . . . and for those who don't like meat, there's the little pig made out of marzipan that you can buy at any German deli.
 A great New Year's Eve decoration!

 An especially sought-after specialty to include among your New Year's Eve party ideas is to serve seafood, particularly carp.
 Trout, crab, lobster, salmon, and oysters are other possibilities.

 What do these have to do with this celebration?
 No one really knows, except that it may have to do with an attempt to eat less fattening foods right after Christmas.

-One unusual addition, although so German, is to serve sauerkraut.
+One unusual addition, also so German, is to serve sauerkraut.

 This is one of those "good-luck" foods.